Killing four birds with one Gaussian process: the relation between different test-time attacks: Empirical Study of Vulnerability

-We now investigate whether the success of the attack depends on overfitting or distribution drift.
-For overfitting, we compare training and test accuracies.
-In case of distribution drift, we measure the standard deviation over the distances between training and test data.
-Since the distance measure is learned and adapted in GP, we expect the test data to cause larger variance in these values if the data is distributed differently.

-Except for the Bank, Spam and SVHN data sets, we observe that the training accuracy always reaches $100$\% and is higher than test accuracy.
-For the Bank data, test accuracy is also $100$\% and thus not lower than train accuracy.
-In case of the spam and SVHN data, train accuracy is below $100$\%.
-For all data sets except Bank, the difference between test and train accuracy is smaller for a longer lengthscale.
-We conclude that slight overfitting occurs at short lengthscales, and enables the membership inference attacks.
+\textbf{Overfitting, distribution drift, and sparsity.} We compare training and test accuracies to measure \textbf{overfitting}.
+On the bank data, training and test accuracy are both 100\%.
+On all other data-sets, the difference between test and train accuracy is smaller for a long lengthscale.
+Hence, slight overfitting occurs at short lengthscales, and enables membership inference.

-For all SVHN settings and MNIST8 with a small lengthscale, the variance between training and test data is two magnitudes larger than among either training or test data.
-We conclude that the attack was enabled as training and test data were different from the perspective of GPC.
-This might imply that the model is actually not expressive enough to model the data in detail.
+To analyze \textbf{distribution drift}, we measure the standard deviation over the distances between training and test data.
+As GP adapts the similarity during training, we expect the test data to cause larger variance in the distance if the data is distributed differently.
+All SVHN and MNIST8 settings with a small lengthscale show a variance two magnitudes larger between test and training data than among either.
+Thus, the attack was enabled as training and test data were different from the perspective of GPC.
+This might imply that the model is not expressive enough to model the data in detail.